IBM/universal-connectors/filter-plugin/logstash-filter-teradatadb-guardium/README.md

 • Teradata-Guardium Logstash filter plug-in is automatically available with Guardium Data Protection versions 12.x, 11.4 with appliance bundle 11.0p490 or later or Guardium Data Protection version 11.5 with appliance bundle 11.0p540 or later releases.

-Note: For Guardium Data Protection version 11.4 without appliance bundle 11.0p490 or later or Guardium Data Protection version 11.5 without appliance bundle 11.0p540 or later, download the [logstash-filter-teradatadb_guardium_plugin_filter.zip](./TeradataOverJdbcPackage/logstash-filter-teradatadb_guardium_plugin_filter.zip) plug-in.
+Note: For Guardium Data Protection version 11.4 without appliance bundle 11.0p490 or prior or Guardium Data Protection version 11.5 without appliance bundle 11.0p540 or prior, download the [logstash-filter-teradatadb_guardium_plugin_filter.zip](./TeradataOverJdbcPackage/logstash-filter-teradatadb_guardium_plugin_filter.zip) plug-in.
 (Do not unzip the offline-package file throughout the procedure).

 • Download driver jar - Go to the URL https://downloads.teradata.com/download/connectivity/jdbc-driver and download the zip/tar for required version.
 After extracting the downloaded zip/tar, there will be a jar file.